idiotWu/angular-smooth-scrollbar/README.md

 ### instance#infiniteScroll( cb, threshold )

 This is another useful method when you want to make infinite scrolling.
 Callback will be invoked the first time you scroll to given threshold, then when you scrolling over threshold again.
+Default threshold is 50(px).

 ## TODO: A better inertial scrolling algorithm